codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-Google-Play-Errors.md

    - Solution is to use set `cancel_previous_builds: true` in your triggers, but it doesn't work when builds are triggered using API.

 ##### Cannot replace a bundle of version code X with an APK.
-   - Probably it means that you have already published an aab with version code X, and now you are trying to publish an apk artifact with the same version code.
+   - This usually indicates that you have already published a .aab with version code 'x', and now you are trying to publish the .aab with the same version code.
    - Try to upload .aab by incrementing the version code.

 ##### APK specifies a version code that has already been used